Demon000/tilad/README.md

 #### ResourceLoader.loadAll(cb, sync)

-Loads all of the resources and calls `cb` at the very end.
+Loads all of the resources and calls `cb` when all the resources are loaded.

-Pass `sync` as true if you want a sync load.
+`sync` can be true to load all the resources in order.